-Some influencers inflate their followings.
+Some influencers inflate their following on social media.
 A great way to find out whether an influencer has real or fake followers is to look at the engagement on their posts.
-Genuine followers are likely to engage with the content an influencer creates.
+Especially on their Instagram Stories.

 You can also check out the details about their blog traffic, bounce rate, and the average number of pages viewed per visit.

 A higher engagement rate means that the influencer can help you generate better quality leads and more revenue.

-5) Website Traffic
+5. Website Traffic

 If you want to collaborate with influencers for sponsored blog posts, you need to look at their website traffic.
-The higher the traffic, the better chance you have to reach a bigger audience.

-6) Means of Communication
+6. Means of Communication

 How are you finding the right influencers to partner with?

 If you are reaching out to them via a talent agency, your need to increase your budget further.

 Influencers, who work with talent agencies, usually have a lot of experience in their industry.
 They also tend to demand a higher fee for their expertise.

-7) Your Industry
+7. Your Industry

 Generally, expensive products require bigger budgets because the influencer marketing cost is higher for them.